vlstill/tedi/memory-models.md

 Further reordering is allowed as program order for programs in languages such as C/C++ is not a total order even if restricted to one thread (e.g. order of evaluation of function arguments is not fixed by the standard in most cases).

 These optimizations complicate analysis if they should be taken into account.
-The two basic options for their handling include reasoning about all permitted reordering (see e.g. \cite{relaxed_opt_semantics_no_thin}), or side stepping the problem by using the same optimizing compiler to produce code both for verification and for actual execution (e.g. by verifying the binary or optimized intermediate representation of the compiler).
+The two basic options for their handling include reasoning about all permitted reordering (see e.g. \cite{PichonPharabod2016}), or side stepping the problem by using the same optimizing compiler to produce code both for verification and for actual execution (e.g. by verifying the binary or optimized intermediate representation of the compiler).